Garden Word of the Day

 Symptoms of blueberry stunt

 It should come as no surprise that stunting is the most common symptom of this disease.
-Closer inspection shows that infected stems have much smaller internodes [spaces between nodes] than healthy stems, which makes the plants look smaller than normal.
-Leaves may be cupped slightly downward and chlorotic leaf margins may be present.
+Closer inspection shows infected stems have much smaller internodes [spaces between nodes] than healthy stems, making infected plants look smaller than their healthy neighbors.
+Leaves may cup slightly downward, and chlorotic leaf margins may be present.

 Blueberry stunt disease cycle